Azure-Samples/Speech-Service-Actions-Template/documentation/4-advanced-customization.md

 If needed, [purchase more large file storage](https://help.github.com/en/github/setting-up-and-managing-billing-and-payments-on-github/upgrading-git-large-file-storage) through GitHub.

-Now, Custom Speech models can be quickly developed and versioned with commits, tags, and releases in the same way that the rest of the repository is versioned.
+Now models can be developed quickly and versioned with commits, tags, and releases in the same way that the rest of the repository is versioned.